maandree/redshift/README.md

 This branch contains features not yet merged into the mainline.
 Included features not merge into the mainline:

-### GeoClue segmentation violation bug fix
-Patch segmentation violation caused by redshift retrying to read an error message that has not been set if GeoClue cannot be started.
-Known only to happen when running without X.

-### Start GeoClue in X display :0 when in TTY
-If there is no X display specified, redshift will automatically select display :0 if using GeoClue, in an attempt to use GeoClue which requires X.
-This only works if :0 is actually running.

 ### Improved autoselection of adjustment method
 Redshift reads environment variables to figure out which adjustment method to use if not method